artemis-nerds/node-asbs-server/README.md

 One of the original inspirations for node-artemis was to create an MMO Artemis server where groups of players could interact with a real-time world including AI civilisations and 'random encounters'.
 A further catalyst for the idea was many of the posts in the ['development' section](http://artemis.forumchitchat.com/?forum=309504) of the [Artemis forum](http://artemis.forumchitchat.com/) with suggestions for new improvements or better scripting.
 What if there was a custom server that let you have full control over gameplay?
 Instead of asking to add new things to the game, people could do it themselves with node-artemis and use it wherever they wanted.

 node-artemis was never meant to be a replacement for the stock Artemis server, and it never will be.
 It is _not_ a project to reverse-engineer the engine.
 Rather it is a project to create a server with behaviour _similar_ to the server, but developed with open-source governance in mind.

+For all those people wondering about legalities and whatnot, I'm releasing/working on this in a way similar to ArtClientLib.
+If Thom (the creator of Artemis) or another official developer asks me to stop, I will stop.
+Additionally, as I have said, node-artemis is designed for a different purpose than the stock Artemis server.
+Thom has made it pretty clear that the stock server is mainly made for games over LAN, so node-artemis is designed to fill the gap, not provide a means to play the game using unnofficial clients and a server. node-artemis is meant to be a server in a similar way to how Glitter is a client: it will never provide the entire game as it is in the stock server.
+I'm sure it would be possible for someone to do that using node-artemis, but node-artemis itself will not be a complete impersonation of the stock server.
+That was and is never one of its goals.

+node-artemis will always need the data files from Artemis to run.
+You can't even connect to the server if the server doesn't have them.
+Just like the Artemis installer, these data files shouldn't be given to people who don't own the game.

 ## Credit